just-the-docs/just-the-docs/docs/ContributorHub/worker-proposals/xDai-Worker-Proposal-Guide.md

 -   At this point, you’ve started the onboarding process, posted a draft of your worker proposal on <a href="https://daotalk.org" target="_blank">Daotalk</a>, and the proposal was signalled for an on-chain DXdao vote.

--   For details on what should be in the worker proposal, visit the [Worker Compensation]({% link docs/ContributorHub/worker-proposals/index.md %}) section.
+-   For details on what should be in the worker proposal, visit the [Worker Proposals]({% link docs/ContributorHub/worker-proposals/index.md %}) section.

 -   After the <a href="https://alchemy.daostack.io/dao/0x519b70055af55a007110b4ff99b0ea33071c720a/proposal/0x2a4f24200eb1ef626e9aea29bad2494689f979c00c6fff17b5b0cd38712be426" target="_blank">xDai authorization proposal</a> , workers can now submit proposals on xDXdao base on xDai and save gas.